What is the link between smoking and asthma?

 Smoke from cigars, cigarettes and pipes harms your body in many ways, but it is especially harmful to the respiratory system.
 The airways in a person with asthma are very sensitive and can react to many things, or "triggers."
 Coming into contact with these triggers often produces asthma symptoms.
 Tobacco smoke is a powerful asthma trigger.

-Tobacco smoke also contains many cancer-causing substances ("carcinogens," such as tar).
+- Tobacco smoke contains many cancer-causing substances ("carcinogens," such as tar).
 These substances deposit in the lungs and can cause lung diseases such as lung cancer and emphysema.

 Children with asthma are especially sensitive to second-hand smoke.
 They are more likely to develop asthma symptoms when exposed to second-hand smoke.
 They are also more likely to develop lung and sinus infections.
 These infections can make asthma symptoms worse and more difficult to control.